Charles Fleischer: Career

 From December 2010 to September 2011, he hosted his own weekly web show Fleischer's Universe on Ustream.tv, produced by Brad Wyman.

-Charles Fleischer was inside Tropicana Las Vegas, giving an improvised comedy along with Bob Golub and Nick Aragon at the Laugh Factory from January 17 to 20 of 2019.
+Charles Fleischer was inside Tropicana Las Vegas, giving an improvised comedy along with Bob Golub and Nick Aragon at the Laugh Factory from January 17 to 20, 2019.

 Personal life

-Fleischer married Sheryl Strassman in 1977.
-Together they have two daughters, Rachel (b.
-1980) and Jessica (b.
-1982).
+Fleischer married Sheryl Strassman in 1977 and divorced in 2006.
+Together they have two daughters.